The purpose of the Tools window is to view and edit project tools, operations tools, create and fill tool libraries.

 In the central part of the window is a list of tools.
 Each line corresponds to a separate tool.
 Strings can be nested in each other.
-At the top level, there are always project or library tools, at the nested level are operations tools that use a tool with ID same as the top level tool.
+At the top level there are always storage of tools (project or library), the second level are tools and at the last nested level are operations tools that use a tool with ID same as the parent tool.
 Each of them can be edited individually.

-  Nested operations tools can be dragged from one top level tool to another.
+Nested operations tools can be dragged from one tool node to another.
 This allows you to quickly change the tool used by the operation.

 The right part of the top toolbar is occupied by filter buttons, with which you can limit the list of visible tools.

 — show properties of the tool under cursor

 — turns on the visibility of the columns of the main geometric properties of tools.

 - — turns on the visibility of the cutting condition columns.